Wowiee3/SunwayCTF-challs/babyshark/README.md

-## BabyShark
+## Baby Shark
 Something lurks within the PCAP...can you GET a closer look?

 Flag: `sunctf{baby_shark_doo_doo}`

-Base58-encoded flag in one of the URLs requested.
+One of the GET request has a base58 encoded flag as the URI.